Vincent Figgins: Career

 On Jackson's death, Figgins wanted to take the foundry over but could not afford to; it was instead purchased by William Caslon III.
 A member of the prominent Caslon typefounding family, he was seeking to set up a foundry independent of the Caslon foundry established by his grandfather William Caslon I. (Soon after taking over the Jackson foundry Caslon went bankrupt, although he was apparently able to rebuild the business until his retirement in 1807.)

-Nichols, who believed in Figgins' talent, encouraged Figgins to open his own foundry.
+John Nichols, who believed in Figgins' talent, encouraged Figgins to open his own foundry.

 Figgins would many years later write to Nichols to thank him for his generosity during the beginning of his career:

 I am greatly obliged to you for the very flattering mention of my name, but you have not done yourself the justice to record your own kindness to me: that, on Mr. Jackson's death, finding I had not the means to purchase the foundry, you encouraged me to make a beginning.
 You gave me large orders and assisted me with the means of executing them; and during a long and difficult struggle in pecuniary matters for fifteen years, you, my dear Sir, never refused me your assistance, without which I must have given it up.
 Do mention this—that, as the first Mr. Bowyer was the means of establishing Mr. Caslon—his son, Mr. Jackson—it may be known that Vincent Figgins owes his prosperity to Mr. Bowyer's successor.

 Figgins' foundry was established at White Swan Yard, Holborn, moving in 1801 to West Street, Smithfield.
-(Neither address survives, having been replaced by Holborn Viaduct and Charterhouse Street respectively.)
+(Both streets have been completely demolished because of urban redevelopment around the late nineteenth century, for Holborn Viaduct and Charterhouse Street respectively.)
 He was also commissioned by Oxford University Press (OUP) for work such as carefully repairing matrices for a sixteenth-century Greek typeface.